Skip to content

 "Read docs/research/adding-a-challenge.md and add a sparse-majority challenge"

-5. Run experiments
+Run more experiments

 The agent uses the harness.
 If using nix, PYTHONPATH is set automatically: